Chamanzar/SilenceMap/README.md

 ### Installing

-You need to install the required toolboxes/software, i.e., MATLAB, CVX toolbox, EEGLAB toolbox, and FieldTrip MATLAB toolbox.
+You need to install the required toolboxes/software, i.e., MATLAB, CVX toolbox, EEGLAB toolbox, FreeSurfer, MNE, and FieldTrip MATLAB toolbox.
 The anonymized raw EEG dataset and MRI scans of the participants in this research are made available online on KiltHub, Carnegie Mellon University’s online data repository (DOI: 10.1184/R1/12402416) [2].

 ## Running the tests